Types of links

 For example:

-Find out about the symptoms of COVID-19 from the NHS
+Find out about covid symptoms from the NHS

-Find out more about employer's responsibilities on the Health and Safety Executive website
+Find advice on risk assessments from the Health and Safety Executive

 Use the National Minimum Wage and Living Wage calculator on GOV.UK